kubermatic/kubermatic/README.md

 You can create a cluster via the UI at `https://dev.kubermatic.io`, then use `kubectl` to add a `worker-name=<<hostname-of-your-laptop>>` label to the cluster.
-This will make your locally running controlers manage the cluster.
+This will make your locally running controllers manage the cluster.

 #### Running locally